ArchiMageAlex/singularity-core/README.md

 Users, their rights, production landscape - count of server instances, their monitoring, database for each module.

-Only Gods has access to administer core.
+*Only Gods has access to administer core*

+---
+You can start Singularity Core by maven:

+__mvn spring-boot:run__